 Knot-tying is an essential skill that any prepper or survivalist should master, with no exception.
-After all, having rope or a paracord with you is of no use if you can’t tie a proper knot.
-And I’m not talking about the knots we were taught as kids, when we were trying to tie our shoes.
-There are hundreds of knots and each one is useful in a specific situation; but there are 5 particular knots that will help you most in a survival situation.
+After all, having a rope or a paracord with you is of no use if you can’t tie a proper knot.
+And I’m not talking about the knots we were taught as kids when we were trying to tie our shoes.
+There are hundreds of knots and each one is useful in a specific situation, but there are 5 particular knots that will help you most in a survival situation.

 If you master these 5 knots, you’ll be able to manage rope and paracord like a pro, in any survival situation.
 They’re not complicated at all, you don’t have to be a marine or army veteran to get them right.
 With a little bit of practice, you’ll be making these knots in no time.
 All you need to do is follow a few simple instructions (you can even print them and take them with you, if you want to).

 You can print the picture above and put it in your bug-out bag if it’s easier for you.
 Although this knot is so simple, you’ll remember the steps without any effort: